 We next confirmed that the mutation in ogt-1, ok430, was indeed the mutation which caused the mechanoresponding and habituation phenotypes observed above by testing a second null allele of ogt-1, tm1046.
 Tm1046 is a 466 bp deletion, resulting in a frameshift and an early stop after 392 amino acids. ogt-1(tm1046) mutants displayed an initial response (p<0.001) and habituation phenotype (p<0.001) similar to ogt-1(ok430) null mutants (Fig. 5C), thus demonstrating that OGT-1 function is critical for wild-type responses to tap and habituation.

-Because CMK-1 functions in the touch receptor neurons for habituation, we next tested whether or not OGT-1 was expressed in these neurons by creating a transcriptional reporter that consisted of ~2 kb of the ogt-1 promoter fused to GFP (Pogt-1::GFP) and injected this into wild-type worms.
-Imaging of this reporter revealed that OGT-1 is expressed quite broadly across the nervous system, as well as in muscles and seam cells.
-To assess specifically whether OGT-1 was expressed in the touch receptor neurons we created a strain that expressed both Pmec-7::mRFP and Pogt-1::GFP.
-This transgenic strain revealed that indeed the touch receptor neurons also express OGT-1 (Fig. 5E).
+To evaluate the expression pattern of ogt-1 we created a transcriptional reporter that consisted of ~2 kb of the ogt-1 promoter fused to GFP (Pogt-1::GFP) and injected this into wild-type worms.
+Imaging of this reporter revealed that OGT-1 is expressed quite broadly across the nervous system, including the touch cells, in addition to muscles and seam cells (Fig. 5E).

 cmk-1 and ogt-1 Exhibit a Complex Genetic Interaction